The Wisconsin Army Cadets is a military career exploration program for young men and women ages 13-20 years old.

 The Vision of the Wisconsin Army Cadets is to be the #1 Army oriented Cadet Program in the Midwest known for quality in training, exemplary Cadets, and service to our community.

 The Wisconsin Army Cadets, established in 1992 by COL Brain Blahnik and Mr. Dave Grimm, has more than 25 years of experience in training and teaching the thousands of youth that have come through our program.
-We are a non-profit organization chartered by Exploring and the Wisconsin Army National Guard, HHC 2/127th Infantry, Appleton, WI.
+We are a non-profit organization chartered by Exploring and the Wisconsin Army National Guard, HHC 2/127th Infantry.
 Approximately 30% of our Cadets join the US Armed Forces, including three appointees to West Point Academy!
 While we are not a recruiting organization for the US Armed Forces, a Cadet who joins the military will have a tremendous foundation for their military career.

 From Recruit to Cadet